 The Penny Arcade Report website interviewed Douglas Ellison, a visualization producer at NASA’s Jet Propulsion Laboratory (JPL), at the Electronic Entertainment Expo (E3).
 He revealed that half of JPL was playing KSP.
 “I’ve actually tried to land on Duna using the sky-crane method and I have killed many Kerbals along the way,” said Ellison.

 NASA and SpaceX were present at E3 with a booth.
 While NASA was invited especially to do some public outreach, SpaceX was hunting talents for its software team.

 “Half of our software team is actually from the gaming industry,” said Keith Nicewarner, a robotics engineer at SpaceX.
 “At the end of the day, a lot of the problems are software problems, and you don’t need to know rocket science to solve them, we already have rocket scientists.”

 The first version of KSP was released in summer 2011.
 The game’s sandbox mode is in a complete state but it is currently under heavy development and is improved on a regular basis, each time enabling more features.
 The development team has already announced upcoming features to include the career mode, damage from atmospheric friction, and a system for creating reusable spacecraft.
-A free demo version of the game is available to download and play and the complete version is sold on the official KSP Store or through the popular digital distribution platform Steam.
+A free demo version of the game is available to download and play and the complete version is sold on the official KSP Store.

 Are you playing KSP?
 Tell us where you have launched your Kerbals!